IgniparousTempest/puffadder/README.md

 ## @constructor

-Adds all parameters defined in the contructor to the class's properties.
+Adds all parameters defined in the constructor to the class's properties.
+If a constructor was defined it is run after the generated constructor.

 <table border="0">
 <tr>